zarf-dev/proposals/0051-v1beta1-schema/README.md

 // Component is a reduced component definition used in component configs. type Component struct {
 	// Filter when this component is included in package creation or deployment.
+	// Required when used in the variants list.
 	Only ZarfComponentOnlyTarget `json:"only,omitempty"`
-	// Import a component from another Zarf package.
+	// Import a component from another Zarf component config.
 	Import ZarfComponentImport `json:"import,omitempty"`
 	// Kubernetes manifests to be included in a generated Helm chart on package deploy.
 	Manifests []ZarfManifest `json:"manifests,omitempty"`